 Folklore and history

-The seed spread onto ships and European settlers took the root back to England and Germany, where it was introduced as food and became known as German Rampion.
+The seed spread onto ships and Europeans took the root back to England and Germany, where it was introduced as food and became known as German Rampion.
 It was imported first into Italy and has since then been carried all over Europe.
 In Germany it is called nachtkerz or night candle.

 The Evening Primrose is a pretty little wildflower that has a long history of traditional use in herbal medicinal systems the world over.